 What Is Scaling and Root Planing?

 Gum disease is a common oral problem caused by harmful bacteria that live within oral plaque.
 When gingivitis progresses to the stage of periodontitis, our experienced general dentists may recommend a nonsurgical gum disease treatment to address the condition.
-Scaling and root planing (SRP) is a periodontal treatment offered at our Chester Springs, PA practice to help stop the progression of gum disease and preserve your oral health and smile.
+Scaling and root planing (SRP) is a periodontal treatment offered at our Chester Springs, PA, practice to help stop the progression of gum disease, decrease tooth sensitivity, and preserve your oral health and smile.
 With this procedure, our team removes accumulated plaque and tartar from below the gumline, creating smooth tooth surfaces and a healthier oral environment.
-If you are noticing bleeding gums, inflammation, or other symptoms of gum disease, schedule a periodontal evaluation with our dentists at Byers Station Dental.
+If you are noticing bleeding gums, inflammation, that your teeth are sensitive to cold, or other symptoms of gum disease, schedule a periodontal evaluation with our dentists at Byers Station Dental.

 Am I a Candidate for SRP?